ToLToL/GCP-Associate-Cloud-Engineer/README.md

 ### 3. Compute engine

-Preemptibility = (AWS EC2 Spot instance): **Huge discount**, a preemptible VM costs much less, but lasts only 24 hours.
+**Preemptibility** (AWS EC2 Spot instance): a preemptible VM costs much less, but lasts only 24 hours.
 It can be terminated sooner due to system demands